sttoracle/ORACASB/README.md

 #### **STEP 2**: Trigger the Policy Alert

-To test the policy log into the SalesForce account and perform an action on the role ( CEO ) focused on in the policy .
+To test the policy log into the SalesForce account and perform an action on the CEO role that our new policy monitors.

- Log into your SalesForce Developer account and follow these steps to create a CEO role and assign a user to it ( This will result in the CASB policy alert to be generated )
+ Log into your SalesForce Developer account and follow these steps to create a CEO role and assign a user to it ( This will result in the CASB policy alert )

  #### **STEP 2.1**:In the SalesForce "Setup" section navigate to Users -> Roles